axfelix/frdr_harvest/readme.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Right now, supported OAI metadata types are Dublin Core ("OAI-DC" is assumed by default and does not need to be specified), DDI, and FGDC.
+If you want to harvest metadata from another OAI schema, you can create a file at `metadata/schemaname` containing one metadata value name per line.

 You can call the crawler directly, which will run once, crawl all of the target domains, export metadata, and exit, by using `globus_harvester.py`.
 You can also run it with `--onlyharvest` or `--onlyexport` if you want to skip the metadata export or crawling stages, respectively.
+You can also use `--only-new-records` to only export records that have changed since the last run.
 Support database types are "sqlite" and "postgres"; the `psycopg2` library is required for postgres support.

 Requires the Python libraries `docopt`, `sickle` and `ckanapi`.
 Should work on 2.7+ and 3.x.